In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 At NCBA CLUSA, we support a more inclusive and equitable economy by empowering people to create a system of shared prosperity, improving the quality of life for themselves, their community and future generations.
 We are “the cooperative of cooperatives,” representing all types of co-ops in various industries.

-Learn more about our work and the co-op model by contacting us today.
+Contact us today to learn more about our work and the co-op model.
 You or your organization can also become a member of the NCBA CLUSA to help us with our mission.